What is a Sales Strategy?

 7. Inbound & Outbound Sales Strategies

-Looking at the figure of 200 CONTACTS CREATED in the our dashboard above, these contact were created by a join effort between the sales and marketing teams.
+Looking at the figure of 200 CONTACTS CREATED in our dashboard above, these contacts were created by a joint effort between the sales and marketing teams.

 Key, however, is that not all of these contacts are ready to be sold to now.